mirage/mirage-www/tmpl/wiki/hello-world.md

 }}

 You should see the same output on the Xen console as you did on the UNIX version you ran earlier.
+If you need more help getting a Xen kernel booted, try looking at the [Xen notes](/wiki/xen-boot) also.

 !!Networking